 Do You Need a Certain Type Of Hair For Box Braids?

 You should use Kanekalon hair if you prefer to have a more natural-looking box braid.
 Most box braids available today use Kanekalon for their affordability and capability to withstand heat.
 Furthermore, this type of braid hair does not unravel quickly and is convenient to wear for longer.

 Do not consider going for synthetic hair extensions if you're prone to allergies.
 The downside of synthetic fibers is that you may have an adverse reaction to their components that make them feel and look natural.

 But if you have sensitive skin, human hair is more fitting to use.
 Although, of course, you could expect natural human hair to be a lot more costly.
 If you like styling your hair often, using human hair might be more suitable for you.
 You can dye or restyle it whenever you want.

 How Long Should You Keep Box Braids In Your Hair?

 While it is okay to leave your braided hairstyle in for a month, some prefer to keep it in for four to six weeks although this is dependent on a user's personal preference.
 You need to check your braid once in a while to see how your hair is holding up.
 Individuals with thick hair could keep their braid in longer.

 Just ensure that it doesn't stay on your hair longer than six weeks.
 Remember that there's so much tension in all that tugging of hair with those box braids.

 Extensive use of your box braids can cause scalp irritation and might lead to severe hair loss.
 It's only proper to give your hair a much-needed break sometimes.
-You should also wash your braided hair at least twice a week to prevent scalp itching or buildups.
+You should also wash your braided hair at least twice a week to prevent scalp itching or buildup.

 Here's a short video you can watch on how you can wash your braided hairstyle: